Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Problem Formulation

 where $P_{\rm{th}} = \Phi^{-1}(p_b)$.
-In addition, \eqref{P1_tag_EH} guarantees the minimum power requirements at the tags for EH, \eqref{P1_detector} is the normalization constraint for the reception filter at the reader, and \eqref{P1_power} limits the total transmit power of the CE, $P_t = \Vert \mathbf{w} \Vert^2$.
+In addition, \eqref{P1_tag_EH} guarantees the minimum power requirements at the tags for EH, \eqref{P1_detector} is the normalization constraint for the reception filter at the reader, and \eqref{P1_power} limits the total transmit power of the CE with $P_s$ maximum allowable transmit power and $P_t = \Vert \mathbf{w} \Vert^2$.
 Finally, \eqref{P1_alpha} is the reflection coefficient constraint at each tag.